 Description of Historic Place

-The Service Building, also known as Building No. 56 and Storage Building, is located at the Central Experimental Farm (CEF) National Historic Site of Canada in Ottawa.
+The Service Building (No. 56), Storage Building, is located at the Central Experimental Farm (CEF) National Historic Site of Canada in Ottawa.
 The long, two-storey building is clad in board and batten wood siding on the ground floor and wood shingles on the second floor.
 The building’s shingled hip roof is marked by a broad overhang, dormer windows and two cupolas on the ridge.
 The designation is confined to the footprint of the building.

 The Service Building is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental value.